-The Board of Directors are responsible on behalf of the The Trusts Community Foundation Limited for:
+The Board of Directors are responsible on behalf of The Trusts Community Foundation Limited for:

-- the preparation and fair presentation of the financial statements and the statement of service performance in accordance with PBE Standards; - service performance criteria that are suitable in order to prepare service performance information in accordance with PBE Standards; and - such internal control as the Board of Directors determines is necessary to enable the preparation of financial statements and the statement of service performance that are free from material misstatement, whether due to fraud or error.
+- the preparation and fair presentation of the financial report in accordance with PBE Standards; - the selection of elements/aspects of service performance, performance measures and/or descriptions and measurement bases or evaluation methods that present service performance information that is appropriate and meaningful in accordance with PBE Standards; - the preparation and fair presentation of service performance information in accordance with the entity's measurement bases or evaluation methods, in accordance with PBE Standards; - the overall presentation, structure and content of the service performance information in accordance with PBE Standards; and - such internal control as the Board of Directors determine is necessary to enable the preparation of a financial report that is free from material misstatement, whether due to fraud or error.

-In preparing the financial report, the Board of Directors are responsible for assessing the The Trusts Community Foundation Limited's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board of Directors either intend to liquidate the entity or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial report, the Board of Directors are responsible for assessing The Trusts Community Foundation Limited's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board of Directors either intend to liquidate the entity or to cease operations, or have no realistic alternative but to do so.